DanielGieseler/turing-machine-viz/README.md

 - Related to the provious one, the move command and next state command are entangled, so that we can only specify a next state if there is a move command.

 # Changes
-- The program syntax is simplified to a quadruple format:
+- The program syntax is simplified to a quadruple format, which permits all possible commands:
-  - {current state, read symbol, operation (1 or 0 to write, L or R to move), next state}.
+  - {current state, read symbol, operation (write (1 or 0), or move (L or R)), next state}.
 - The page instructions (in index.html) are also simplified in accordance to the previous change.
 - Cleaned the examples done in the old syntax, and substituted for others from the book ().